vuil/tanzu-cli/docs/full/style_guide.md

 Available for plugins written in golang.

+VVV point to plugindev components page

-CLI commands should utilize the plugin component library in [cli/runtime/component](https://github.com/vmware-tanzu/tanzu-framework/tree/main/cli/runtime/component) for interactive features like prompts or table printing.
+CLI commands should utilize the [plugin runtime component library](https://github.com/vmware-tanzu/tanzu-plugin-runtime/tree/main/component) for interactive features like prompts or table printing.

 Available input components: